jbacule/amz-chrome-bot/README.md

-# sellercentral-assistant-tool
+# seller-central-chrome-bot
-chrome extension for seller central assistant tool
+A mini-bot extension that navigates & get the data from seller central website.